abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 experiments, those reflections we use in undermining the perceptions of self and ego – the recollection of impermanence, uncertainty, and change.
 “These are mental states arising and ceasing.”
-That’s tuning into it as dhammas arising and ceasing, as opposed to me struggling with Māra, me being the champion over Mara, me being defeated by Mara again: that “me and Māra” story.
+That’s tuning into it as *dhammas* arising and ceasing, as opposed to me struggling with Māra, me being the champion over Māra, me being defeated by Māra
+again: that “me and Māra” story.

-So, seeing dhammas arising and ceasing, that’s all that is needed.
+So, seeing *dhammas* arising and ceasing, that’s all that is needed.
 There isn’t a “me” in that.
 It’s a really important aspect of insight to be turning attention towards.
 Also, we can develop the deconstructing of the process of how thoughts arise and cease: getting to know the sense of feeling, perception, mental formation, consciousness, desire, attachment, and clinging, the process of Dependent Origination –“It’s